 GP Career Progression Fellowships in Primary Care

-The deadline for the 2018 competition has now passed
+The 2018 deadline for applications has now passed

 GENERAL PRACTICE CAREER PROGRESSION FELLOWSHIPS 2018

 Applications will be invited from general practitioners with a strong academic record and a commitment to a career in academic primary care for these part time awards.
 Awards are offered at all nine universities within the NIHR School for Primary Care Research: Bristol, Cambridge, Keele, Manchester, Newcastle, Nottingham, Oxford, Southampton and University College London.
 Details of the specific research training opportunities available at each University are described below.

 These awards are also open to Academic Clinical Fellows and In-Practice Fellows.
 Applicants holding one of these awards must clearly document progress towards a Doctoral Training Fellowship application or progress, towards doctoral thesis completion in their application.